charlesbrandt/public/code/vue/vite.md

 Generally, I like using auto importing with external packages that have a clear component name.
 Icons are a good fit.
 External component libraries (e.g. Element Plus) are also a good fit.

-I don't like leaving out the import statements for local code (unless it's for something global like axios).
+I don't like leaving out the import statements for local code.
 It helps to know where components are being resolved from.
 It helps when importing a component to another project to know the dependencies.

 https://github.com/antfu/unplugin-vue-components